BOARD OF DIRECTORS

 Bryan is the Managing Partner for Synergy Financial Solutions.
 He graduated from Auburn University in 1988 and received his Master's Degree from the University of South Alabama in 1991.
 In addition to as a board member and past President, Bryan is also a member of the Coastal Conservation Association (CCA) and the Mobile Touchdown Club.
 He lives in Mobile with his wife and two children.

-Debbie and her husband, Michael, grew up in Fairhope boating, sailing, and fishing the Bay and Rivers.
-They raised their two sons doing the same.
-Debbie is a graduate of The University of South Alabama and is a Registered Nurse.
-She worked as an Operating Nurse for 10 years.
-She was appointed to Fairhope’s Planning Commission in 1992 for 5 years and then appointed in 1997 to the Fairhope City Council.
-Debbie now serves as the Chairman of the Alabama Trails Commission, member of the Alabama Recreational Trails Advisory Board, member of the Weeks Bay Advisory Board, Fairhope Library Foundation, past Chairman of the Thomas Hospital Foundation and past President of the Eastern Shore Junior Auxiliary.
-Their two sons are both active duty military.
-The Quinn’s oldest son is married to the former Rebecca Walton, from Fairhope, and they have 2 children.
+Debbie White Quinn and her husband, Michael, grew up in Fairhope boating, sailing and fishing on Mobile Bay.
+They raised their two sons in Fairhope with the same outdoors activities.
+Debbie is a graduate of the University of South Alabama and a Registered Nurse.
+She worked as an Operating Nurse for 10 years when she decided to follow in her father’s footsteps to become a member of the Fairhope City Council.
+Debbie served for 16 years and 5 years prior to that on the Fairhope Planning Commission.
+She held chairmanships statewide and nationally as an elected official and now serves as the Past Chairman of the Alabama Trails Commission, Governmental Liaison with the Alabama Trails Foundation, a member of the Alabama Recreational Trails Advisory Board, member of the Weeks Bay Advisory Board, Fairhope Library Foundation, Past Chairman of the Thomas Hospital Foundation and Eastern Shore Junior Auxiliary.
+Their two sons are married and are both active duty military

 Sam St. John